NaimaBousnina/Subjective_FV_Explainability_Performance_Assessment/README.md

       #### - In localhost:

      - Start a mongosh session: `mongosh`
-     - Initiate the web server: `sudo node app.js`
+     - Initiate the application: `sudo node app.js`

      #### -In Apache2 web server: